 Perpetual inventory systems, also known as continuous inventory systems, are systems where the information about the inventory in a facility is updated in near-real time.
 As an item is bought or used, it will be removed from the inventory system.
 As new items are brought in, the system will be updated to reflect this as well.

-The concepts behind perpetual inventory system are very simple.
+The concepts behind this kind of inventory system are very simple.
 Implementing them can be more of a challenge, but even that has become easier thanks to advancements in technology over the years.

 Using a Perpetual Inventory System